Supporting display actor conversion for command line execution.

 I can see how it would be important to get this done, so I've left it P1.

-#5 Updated by jianwu jianwu about 7 years ago
+#5 Updated by jianwu jianwu over 7 years ago

 Thanks for your info.
 I tried a simple DisplayInterface implementation for saving the content to a file.
 It works! :)

 Currently, Hydrant also supports this function for ImageJActor, MonitorValue and ImageDisplay actors.
 If we adopt the similar DisplayInterface solution for these actors, we need to re-write these actors.

-#6 Updated by Christopher Brooks about 7 years ago
+#6 Updated by Christopher Brooks over 7 years ago